Samir Ujkani: Loan at Novara

-Ujkani immediately cemented his place as Novara's first-choice goalkeeper.
-He was a pivotal and influential member of squad, helping promote Novara from the Lega Pro Prima Divisione to the Serie B in the 2009–10 season, marking a 33-year return for the club to Serie B. This prompted Novara to ask for an extension to his loan, which was agreed by Palermo in July 2010.
+He was loaned to Novara, and the loan was extended in 2010.

-Ujkani helped Novara reach promotion in 2010–11 to Serie A after a 55-year absence.
-On 31 January 2011, Palermo announced it had sold 50% of Ujkani's transfer rights to Novara, along with Michel Morganella (both tagged for €1.5 million), as part of a bid involving striker Pablo González (€5 million).
+On 31 January 2011, Palermo announced it had part of Ujkani's transfer rights to Novara as part of a bid involving striker Pablo González (€5 million).

-Ujkani has been a crucial member of the squad in the Serie A, helping Novara beat Internazionale home and away when Ujkani pulled off a point-blank save to deny Giampaolo Pazzini and held off Wesley Sneijder when he struck the free-kick from a dangerous position.
-He also helped Novara secure a draw against Napoli.

-From 16 October 2011, Ujkani sustained a broken nose and lost four teeth when he collided with teammate Michel Morganella against Bologna.
-Being one of the fan favourites, then Andrea Ballarè, the Mayor of Novara visited Ujkani in hospital.
-Ujkani returned on 5 December in a match against Lazio.

 Loan at Chievo

 After the arrival of goalkeeper Stefano Sorrentino at Palermo, Ujkani moved on loan to Chievo on 29 January 2013.
 In his short stint there, he did not play a single game, serving as back-up to Christian Puggioni, and was not acquired by the Verona-based club, thus making his return to Palermo by the end of season.

 Genoa

 On 19 July 2015, Genoa announced the signing of Ujkani on a free transfer, he did not play a single game.

 Loan at Latina

 On 8 January 2016, Ujkani joined Serie B side Latina on loan.
 On 16 January 2016, he made his debut in a 1–0 home defeat against former club Novara after being named in the starting line-up.